UA-NASA-Robotics/Roobot-Over-IP/lib/UnityTypes.md

 ## Names and Namespaces

 The names of these types are designed to be easy to understand and use.
 They are named after the number of dimensions they have, and the type of data they hold.
-These types are stored in the `unity` namespace.
+These types are stored in the `UnityTypes` namespace.
 Definite types are also included in this list, where an extra \_\* is added to the end of the type name.
 These types are used especially for embedded systems, where the size of the data is important.

 ```cpp